williammadie/memo/python/python.md

 >>> type(df['header_col2'])
 <class 'pandas.core.series.Series'>
 ```

+## Debugging

+One of the simplest way of debugging in Python is to use the `print()` function where we need to visualize information in order to understand the problem.
+However, there are more convenient ways of debugging in Python.

+The first way of debugging which is incredibely better than a print and not more difficult is the `breakpoint()` function.
+This function can be used anywhere we need in our code.
+It will stop the execution of the program and open a Python interpreter.
+In this Python interpreter, we will be able to visualize all the declared variables.
+We can find these variables with `dir()`

+It can also be useful to set a condition before calling `breakpoint()`.
+It is called a **conditional breakpoint**.

 ## Knowledge

 - It is possible to create temporary files or folders with the **tempfile** module